amruth3007/jdbc_connection/README.md

-A mysql connector(jar file) is attached for this.
+A mysql connector(jar file) is attached for this project and can find in lib folder.

+Thank you